James-S-Santangelo/paper-rcourse/paper.md

 expanded material on data wrangling, visualization, reproducibility, and collaborative science, as well as additional theoretical ecology topics.

-Following a successful pilot term, we modified our lesson material again to include more generally applicable statistical concepts and far fewer theoretical ecological concepts.
+Following a successful pilot term, we modified our lesson material further again to include more generally applicable statistical concepts and far fewer theoretical ecological concepts.
 We also renamed the course to "Quantitative Methods in R for Biology" [@rcourse] to reflect this change.
 On both occasions, the course